How to Save $500 a Month with These Simple Frugal Habits

 Then, I looked at transportation.

 My car was a money pit.
-I found cheaper ways to save $500 a month.
+I found cheaper ways to keep moving.

 • Walk, Bike, Bus: I biked to shops and used buses for longer trips.
 Good for my wallet and health!